Holiday

 Source: @positivelypearson

 When you first adopt your elf, you can go as big or as simple as you want to mark the occasion.
 This is the only time you will do the official adoption, and every year thereafter will be a reunion with your elf.
 Your home base for the most comprehensive ideas on what to do with your scout elf is on the Elf on the Shelf website.
 They offer loads of creative ideas including five-minute ideas, crafts and printables, recipes, tips and tricks, and even options to incorporate elf pets!
-Pinterest is also another great resource filled to the brim with free ideas on welcoming your elf to your family.
+Pinterest is another great resource that offers free ideas on welcoming your elf to your family.
 Blogger Just Simply Mom has some fun and easy examples of ways to welcome (back) your elf to your family, including hiding in a Christmas tree or in a special delivery priority mail package.

 Elf Door

 Add a fairy door to your home for an extra magical entrance.
+This one can be customized!

 Shop now